dorianps/SplitMe/README.md

 Instructions:

 1. Unzip the content of the ZIP file.
-2. Put your high images in the "source" folder.
-There are already some test images you can split to tet the software.
+2. Put some high resolution images in the "source" folder.
+Some test images are already in the folder.
-3. Run Matlab and set the current directory to the directory you unzipped.
+3. Run Matlab and set the current directory where splitme is located.
 4. Write "splitt" on the command line.
 This will open the GUI with the first picture to split.